w3bdesign/react-ecommerce/README.md

 ## Features

-- Google authentication
+- Authentication with Firestore
-- Google Firebase
+- Data storage with Google Firebase
 - Registration and login with email/password
 - Redux
 - Redux-persist